 Unlike some cities, Fort Lauderdale isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fort Lauderdale are a mix of both white- and blue-collar jobs.
 Overall, Fort Lauderdale is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fort Lauderdale who work in management occupations (13.10%), sales jobs (12.96%), and office and administrative support (10.26%).

 Another interesting thing about Fort Lauderdale, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 Fort Lauderdale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Fort Lauderdale citizens is very high relative to the national average among all cities (21.84%): 36.97% of adults in Fort Lauderdale have a bachelor's degree or even advanced degree.
+The population of Fort Lauderdale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.97% of adults in Fort Lauderdale have a bachelor's degree or even advanced degree.

 The per capita income in Fort Lauderdale in 2018 was $43,274, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $173,096 for a family of four.
 However, Fort Lauderdale contains both very wealthy and poor people as well.